biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 4.  **Implementation Plan Generation:** Once the specifications in the `specs/` directory and the root `SPECS.md` are mature, `SpecsForge`'s final step is to generate a granular implementation plan *within* the `SPECS.md` file.
 5.  **Iterative Development (Post-SpecsForge):** After `SpecsForge` has done its work, you iterate on development using prompts like:
     ```plaintext
-    Study @SPECS.md for functional specifications and the implementation plan.
+    Study @SPECS.md for functional specifications.
-    Study @.cursor/rules for technical requirements and coding standards.
+    Study @.cursor for technical requirements

-    Implement Phase X of the plan.
+    Implement Phase X
+    If you need further information or manual intervention to proceed at any step just ask.

-    Create tests for the implemented features.
+    Create tests
-    Run and evaluate tests.
+    Run and evaluate tests
     ```
 6.  **Post-Phase Refinement:** After each phase, I often run a prompt like the following (assuming `pytest` and `pre-commit` are set up):
     ```plaintext
-    Run pytest and fix any issues that arise.
-Afterwards, run pre-commit run --all-files and address any linting or formatting problems until it succeeds.
+    Run pytest and fix issues as well as warnings.
+Afterwards run pre-commit run --all-files until it succeeds.
+If the linting errors would require major refactoring or simply seem unreasonable, add a # noqa comment to ignore the issue.
+    ```
+7.  **Quality Control:** (🗣️ Migoooos)
+    ```plaintext
+    @SPECS.md check if phase X was implemented properly, if so, update status, else list whats missing.
     ```

 ## The 'SpecsForge' Custom Mode Explained